 Say hello to a new kind of delicious!
 One Love Bakery & Cafe in Enchanted Lakes is here for YOU!
 Insta!
 Website!

-We are very happy to team up with another small business and bring you locally-made food.
+We are very happy to team up with another family-owned small business and bring you locally-made food.

-One Love’s line of Pot Pies, Quiche, and personal-size Pizzas are here, guaranteed to please.
+One Love’s line of Pot Pies, Quiche, and an array of desserts including mini cheesecakes are sure to please!

-We’ll heat them up for you or give you heating instructions to-go.
+We’ll heat up the pies/quiche for you or give you heating instructions to-go.
 Here are the selections:

 Quiche ($10.50): Pesto & Veggie — Mushroom & Cheese — Sausage & Cheese